 About 1 in 10 men and women suffer from kidney stones.
 Although some kidney stones pass without incident, in many cases, they can cause excruciating pain.
 Fortunately, the team of highly-skilled urology specialists at Advanced Urology Medical Offices can help.
-Book an appointment at the Los Angeles, Redondo Beach, or Culver City, California, location online or by phone now.
+Book an appointment at the Los Angeles, Redondo Beach, San Pedro, or Culver City, California, location online or by phone now.

 Kidney stones are small, hard deposits of waste chemicals such as calcium and phosphorous in your urine.
 The stones form inside your kidneys, but they can travel to other parts of your urinary tract, including your bladder as they work their way out of your body.